-Finally in October 2013, SAGARPA, via its regulatory agency SENASICA, issued the long-expected revised organic production guidelines.
+In October 2013, SAGARPA, via its regulatory agency SENASICA, issued the long-expected revised organic production guidelines.
 These create Mexico's equivalent of the USDA National Organic Program, with production certifications, lists of approved pesticides and fertilizers, and marketing and labeling regulations.
-You can review these guidelines here.
+You can review these guidelines here and FAS reporting on the organic guidelines here.
 Mexico's food safety directorate within SENASICA wrote these guidelines and is in charge of implementing and enforcing them.
+As of the publication of this report, enforcement of Mexico's organic regulations will begin April 1, 2015.
+The United States and Mexico are working together to recognize equivalence between our organic programs in the near term, so FAS will publicize any changes or modifications to Mexico's organic program through the GAIN system.